 2.2.
-Laws Criminalizing Homosexual Conduct
+Laws criminalizing homosexual conduct

 Decision-makers are increasingly called upon to assess the persecutory impact of laws criminalizing homosexual conduct.
-According to a 2014 world survey, at least 78 states - approximately 40 per cent of which are United Nations member states - have laws prohibiting same-sex activity between consenting adults.52 Laws may specifically prohibit the consensual homosexual conduct of both women and men, "through terms that criminalize 'homosexual acts' or other similarly clear terms."53 For instance, in Bethany Lanae Smith v Canada, the Federal Court identified the Uniform Code of Military Justice of the United States as the relevant legislation in the case of a lesbian military deserter; at the relevant time, the Code made sexual relations between people of the same sex an offense.54 Such laws have been found to violate the international rights to privacy and equality before the law, and their enforcement with terms of imprisonment has been regarded as a disproportionate or discriminatory punishment.55
+According to a 2014 world survey, at least 78 states - approximately 40 per cent of which are United Nations member states - have laws prohibiting same-sex activity between consenting adults.
+Laws may specifically prohibit the consensual homosexual conduct of both women and men, "through terms that criminalize homosexual acts' or other similarly clear terms."
+For instance, in Bethany Lanae Smith v Canada, the Federal Court identified the Uniform Code of Military Justice of the United States as the relevant legislation in the case of a lesbian military deserter; at the relevant time, the Code made sexual relations between people of the same sex an offense.
+Laws have been found to violate the international rights to privacy and equality before the law, and their enforcement with terms of imprisonment has been regarded as a disproportionate or discriminatory punishment, and thus persecutory under refugee law.
+The called the persecutory under refugee law.

-The UNHCR Guidelines are clear that "even if irregularly, rarely or ever enforced, criminal laws prohibiting same-sex relations could lead to an intolerable predicament for an LGB person rising to the level of persecution."56 Indeed, the mere fact that criminal prohibitions exist - whether enforced or not - can result in LGBTI abstaining from same-sex relationships or applying severe restrictions to their social life and personal identity in order to prevent arrests, extra-legal detention, harassment, extortion or prosecutions.57 The UNHCR Guidelines further underline that laws criminalizing homosexual conduct "can promote political rhetoric that can expose LGB individuals to risks of persecutory harm," or "hinder LGB persons from seeking and obtaining State protection."58 Moreover, the impact on lesbians of laws criminalizing male homosexuality should not be overlooked; "the existence of criminalizing provisions against men will create a fearful environment for sexual minorities overall, which includes women."59 Consequently, decision-makers are required to analyze "[t]he legal system in the country concerned, including any relevant legislation, its interpretation, application and actual impact on the applicant," as well as the "scope, impact and enforcement of laws that criminalize same-sex conduct."60 Rather than focusing on the actual number of prosecutions, what is required is specific information about how criminal sanctions "reinforce persecutory social environments and destroy opportunities for sexual minorities to seek protection from state authorities."61
+The UNHCR Guidelines are clear that "even if irregularly, rarely or ever enforced, criminal laws prohibiting same-sex relations could lead to an intolerable predicament for an LGB person rising to the level of persecution."
+Indeed, the mere fact that criminal prohibitions exist - whether enforced or not - can result in LGBTI abstaining from same-sex relationships or applying severe restrictions to their social life and personal identity in order to prevent arrests, extra-legal detention, harassment, extortion or prosecutions.
+The UNHCR Guidelines further underline that laws criminalizing homosexual conduct "can promote political rhetoric that can expose LGB individuals to risks of persecutory harm," or "hinder LGB persons from seeking and obtaining State protection."
+Moreover, the impact on lesbians of laws criminalizing male homosexuality should not be overlooked; "the existence of criminalising provisions against men will create a fearful environment for sexual minorities overall, which includes women."
+Consequently, decision-makers are required to analyse "[t]he legal system in the country concerned, including any relevant legislation, its interpretation, application and actual impact on the applicant," as well as the "scope, impact and enforcement of laws that criminalize same-sex conduct."